 How wireless cameras work

 Subscribe to our YouTube channel and learn how to protect your home, loved ones, and belongings.

-When security cameras first came out on the market, they had to be connected to an electrical source to work.
-Some cameras still work this way.
-These wired cameras rely on video cables to transmit video signals to a viewing device, like a computer or television.
+When security cameras first hit the market, they required a wired electrical source to work.
+Some multi-camera setups still work this way.
+These wired cameras rely on video cables to transmit video signals to a viewing device, like a computer monitoring or television.

-With a wireless security camera, the video signal—and, with some, the audio signal as well—is transmitted over the internet or other wireless network to a receiver that connects to your viewing and recording device.
-Many people use computers or Cloud storage accounts to save the video footage for later viewing.
+With a wireless security camera, the video signal—and, with some, the audio signal as well—transmits over the internet or other wireless network to a receiver that connects to your viewing and recording device.
+Many people use computers or cloud storage accounts to save the video footage for later viewing.

 As mentioned above, wireless security cameras are easier to install than the wired alternative.
-Wired cameras must connect to your home’s electrical system, so you’ll need to hire a professional for the installation.
+Many wired cameras connect to your home’s electrical system, so you’ll need to hire a professional for the installation.
 Wireless cameras rely on Wi-Fi or other networks.
-Follow the instructions, and you can set up and connect most cameras in less than thirty minutes.
+Follow the instructions, and you can set up and connect most cameras in less than 15 minutes.

-Additionally, if the camera is completely wireless, it’ll need to be powered by a battery.
-In this kind of arrangement, you’ll need to make sure to replace the battery before it dies.
+If the camera is completely wireless, it needs a battery for power.
+In this kind of arrangement, you need to replace or recharge the battery before it dies.
 Solar cameras also use a solar panel to charge the batteries during the day.

-Lastly, a wireless camera generally can’t be too far away from the main hub.
+Don't place a wireless camera too far away from the main hub or wireless router.
 If there’s a direct line of sight, a wireless camera’s range may reach up to 500 feet or more.
 Within a house, the range is usually lower—around 150 feet—though not always.

 Wireless security cameras are a great addition to your home security system, as they offer you 24/7 viewing access to your home, no matter where in the world you are.